-Ronald S. Green is a specialist in the history and philosophy of Japanese Buddhism.
-His research interests and writings include Gomyo and early Japanese Yogacara (Hosso-shu), Kuiji's attempt to reconcile Buddha Nature with Gotra theory, Kūkai's Ten Abodes of Mind, Gyoki Bodhisattva of Japan, Buddhism in film, and Buddhism in contemporary Japanese Literature.
-He is currently editor of a special section on “Buddhist Environmental Philosophy and Activism” in the ASIANetwork Exchange.
+Ronald S. Green is a specialist in Asian religions with a focus in the history and philosophy of Japanese Buddhism.
+His research interests and writings include Gomyo and early Japanese Yogacara (Hosso-shu), Kuiji's attempt to reconcile Buddha Nature with Gotra theory, Kūkai's Ten Abodes of Mind, Yogacara and Shingon in comparative philosophy.
+He also studies how Buddhism and hagiography are presented along the Shikoku pilgrimage and in popular culture media including film, manga, and contemporary Japanese fiction.
+He is currently editor of a special section on “Buddhist Pilgrimage” in the ASIANetwork Exchange.

 Dr. Green has recently published a translation and reevaluation of Gyonen’s Transmission of the Buddha Dharma in Three Countries along with Venerable Seongwon, Dr. Chanju Mun (https://brill.com/view/title/38364).

 He also published Buddhism Goes to the Movies (http://www.routledge.com/books/details/9780415841481/).

 He completed translations of two novels, Mountain of Light (Hikari no yama) and Flowers in Limbo (Chuin no hana), by the Akutagawa Award-winning Buddhist monk Genyu Sokyu and translated the play Hell Valley Onsen, Ignorance Inn (Jigoku tani onsen mumyo no yado) by Tanino Kurō.
 He translated the first half of Yoko Ogawa's novel Twinkle of Amber (Kohaku no matataki) and is seeking a publisher.